Luis Raúl: Death

 On January 13, 2014, Martínez was hospitalized after suffering bilateral pneumonia.
 Two weeks later, his condition worsened and he was placed on a ventilator that provided artificial respiration.
 However, aggravated by pre-existing conditions of diabetes and hypertension, his condition progressively worsened and his left lung was severely damaged.
 Consequently, he suffered from kidney failure, which in turn led to cardiac and respiratory arrest, dying early in the morning of February 2, 2014.
 Several of his colleagues expressed their condolences shortly after the news was made public.
 As per final wishes, Luis Raúl's family had his body directly cremated instead of holding a vigil.
 Prior to falling ill, Martínez had filmed scenes in a supporting role for the Dominican film Un lío en dólares; his character was recast after his death.

+Artificial intelligence revival

+On May 27, 2026, José "Pepe" Dueño, a long-time friend, collaborator and producer of Luis Raúl's stand-up shows, announced the "resurrection" of the comedian via artificial intelligence.
+The stand-up comedy production, titled Estoy Vivo Kbr*ne$!! (stylized to read ¡estoy vivo cabrones!, which is a literal translation of "I'm alive, fuckers!"), was staged August 7–9, 2026 at the Luis A. Ferré Performing Arts Center, written by Silverio Pérez, also a long-time friend of Luis Raúl, featuring Pérez, Dueño, Tita Guerrero, Herbert Cruz, Giselle Ortiz and Gil René, who directed.
+The production was reported to have been in plans with Dueño's event production company over the course of three years and was approved and supported of the late comedian's family.
+A video announcement for the production, published through social accounts of Dueño's company, featuring an artificial intelligence-generated deepfake image, likeness and voice of Luis Raúl, was immediately met with high criticism and opposition through social media.
+Many have called out Dueño and those involved in the project out of respect of the late comedian.

+The production is now scheduled to be staged at the Centro de Bellas Artes de Caguas and the Complejo Ferial de Puerto Rico, in Luis Raúl's hometown of Ponce, in November 2026.

 Characters

 Aside from stand-up comedy, Luis Raúl also popularized six characters that he often portrayed on television and occasionally in his stand-ups: